Exhorder: Second reunion and new releases (2017–present)

 In November 2017, Exhorder ended their six-year hiatus with a newly formed line-up and signed a worldwide deal with All Independent Service Alliance.
 They announced a two-night event in Brooklyn, New York, for February 9 and 10, 2018, by performing the entire Slaughter in the Vatican and The Law albums respectively.
 The band also performed a homecoming show on February 12 in New Orleans.
 They were also planning summer festival appearances, and would consider working on new material if the reunion shows went well.

 The band signed to Nuclear Blast in November 2018 and started work on a new album.

 In May 2019, Exhorder were announced as part of a tour for Kataklysm's "Meditations Over North America" tour in September, along with Krisiun and Hatchet.
 In July 2019, the band announced their third album, titled Mourn the Southern Skies, which was released on September 20, 2019.
 The first single, "My Time", was made available for streaming.
 Exhorder supported the album by supporting Overkill on their Wings of War tour in North America.
 The band toured with Overkill again during the spring and summer of 2023.

-Founding guitarist Vinnie LaBella parted ways with the band in February 2020, leaving vocalist Kyle Thomas as the remaining founding member.
+Founding lead guitarist Vinnie LaBella parted ways with the band in February 2020, leaving vocalist Kyle Thomas as the remaining founding member.
 Instead of replacing LaBella, Exhorder has since continued on as a four-piece, with Thomas handling rhythm guitar duties.
 On February 14, 2022, guitarist Marzi Montazeri announced that he was quitting the band.
 He was replaced by Pat O'Brien.

 By 2022, Exhorder had been working on new material for their fourth studio album.
 The resulting album, Defectum Omnium, was released on March 8, 2024.

 Thomas announced in November 2025 that Exhorder has been working on new material for their fifth studio album, with a tentative release date of 2027.

+On March 18, 2026, it was announced Sasha Horn had left the band to "focus on his personal life", and announced Corey Pierce (of God Forbid) as his replacement for upcoming shows.